narwhalsilent/tp/docs/UserGuide.md

 * The optional index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
+* If the optional index is not provided, all loans, across all clients in the list will be shown.
 * The only optional flag is `-a` to show all loans including the inactive ones.

+:bulb: **Tip:** A loan is considered active if the loan has not been marked as returned.
+Otherwise, it is considered inactive.

 Expected Behaviour: